 Systems Engineering Plan (SEP) Development

 The Program Manager is responsible for the development of the SEP.
 The SEP should be developed with the Chief Systems Engineer and other subject matter experts.
-The document is considered a “Living Document” and is updated continually throughout a program.
-Use the template below to develop the SEP.
+The document is considered a “Living Document” and is updated continually throughout the program.
+The basic approach to developing a SEP is listed below.

 Systems Engineering Plan (SEP) Approval